CCEMGroupTCD/Fukui-Indices/README.md

 - ``ml_results``: Contains the results of the machine learning models.
 The file ``ml_results.xlsx`` in the main directory contains an overview of these machine learning experiments.

 ## Conda environment
 The exact conda environment used for the results in the paper can be found in the ``conda_env.yml`` file.
+This environment works on a MacBook.
+It should also.
 To create the environment, run the following command:
 ```
 conda env create -f conda_env.yml
 ```